The global problem of premature birth

 The next steps include implementing and expanding community education and medical outreach, as well as answering more of the questions around each region’s too-high rate of preterm birth.
 We are working to identify populations at high risk and understand community needs so we can develop targeted and more effective approaches to care and education leading to fewer premature births and the greater promise that premature babies can live to become healthy adults.

-On November 17, 2012, organizations around the world will observe the second World Prematurity Day to raise awareness that preterm birth is a serious problem worldwide.
-Our global alliance partners include the European Foundation for the Care of Newborn Infants (EFCNI), Little Big Souls International Foundation in Africa and the National Premmie Foundation in Australia.
+On November 17, 2013, organizations around the world will observe the third World Prematurity Day to raise awareness that preterm birth is a serious problem worldwide.
+Our World Prematurity NetworkSM partners include the European Foundation for the Care of Newborn Infants (EFCNI), Little Big Souls International Foundation in Africa and the National Premmie Foundation in Australia, a Home for Premature Babies in China, Bliss in the United Kingdom and Borngreat Foundation in Africa.
 We welcome inquiries from organizations who are interested in supporting these efforts.

 Most common questions